clairefro/website/content/blog/2022/2022-02-07-look-ma-no-react.md

 >
 > _\- Conficius if he were a web dev_

 Welcome to my new site, brought to you by vanilla everything.
 No Javascript frameworks, CSS libraries or flashy animations.
-Just markdown, html templating, and plain old Javascript and CSS.
+Just markdown, html templating with `pug`, and plain old Javascript and CSS.

 This replaces my [old portfolio site](https://github.com/clairefro/portfolio), which was built with Gatsby/React.
 For reference, this is what it looked like.